 In the concurrent degree program, a student applies for both the Master of Divinity program and the Master of Arts program at Claremont School of Theology.
-In the dual degree program, the student applies for the Master of Divinity program at Claremont School of Theology and the 48-unit Master of Arts program at Claremont Lincoln University.
+In the dual degree program, the student applies for the 72-unit Master of Divinity program and the 48-unit Master of Arts in Religion program.
 Usually, the student applies for both degrees together to make certain that the requirements for both degrees can be completed in a timely manner.

 Under certain circumstances, a student already matriculated in one degree may apply for the concurrent or dual degree program.
-If the student starts first in the M.Div. program, they must complete the application for the concurrent/dual degree program before the beginning of their third year of study (generally by early spring semester of the second year of studies).
-If the student starts first in an M.A. program, they must complete the application for the concurrent/dual degree program before completing their first year of studies (generally early spring semester of the first year of studies).
+If the student starts first in the M.Div. program, they must complete the application for the concurrent/dual degree program before the beginning of their third year of study (generally by early Spring semester of the second year of studies).
+If the student starts first in an M.A. program, they must complete the application for the concurrent/dual degree program before completing their first year of studies (generally early Spring semester of the first year of studies).
 In such cases, the student must have a GPA of at least 3.25 and file a detailed course plan approved by their advisor.